Important Signs That Your Daughter-in-law Doesn’t Like You

 2. Try to respect her boundaries and get her to respect yours.

-A lot of conflicts that ensue between mother-in-laws and daughter-in-laws boils down to either women overstepping their boundary.
+A lot of conflicts that ensue between mother-in-laws and daughter-in-laws boils down to either woman overstepping their boundaries.
 Every healthy relationship has boundaries that should be respected by all parties involved.
-Learn her boundary and respect it.
-Show her your own boundaries that should be respected.
+Learn her boundary and respect them.
+Show her your boundaries that should be respected.
 If she says that you should try and call before coming over, it should be respected.
 Respect her parenting style/choices.
 In your house, your rules should be respected, in her home, her rules and that of her husband should be respected.

-3. Reassure of her place in the family.
+3. Reassure her of her place in the family.
 Be warm and welcoming.

-In this day and age, a lot of people rely on social media for information but sadly, A lot of content on social media portrays mother-in-laws are vile creatures; more capable of doing wrong than good.
-The possibility that she might have read or heard a lot of awful things about mother-in-laws are high, therefore try not to make issues worse than they are.
+In this day and age, a lot of people rely on social media for information. unfortunately, a lot of content on social media portrays mother-in-laws are vile creatures; more capable of doing wrong than good.
+The possibility that your daughter-in-law might have read or heard a lot of awful things about mother-in-laws are high, therefore try not to make issues worse than they are.
 Be friendly and welcoming.
 She is the woman your son is spending the rest of his life with, the mother of your grandchildren (if she has children).
 Do not make it hard for her in the family, neither hard for her to be free around you.

 4. Develop a good negotiating skill

 Most grievances can be solved objectively as opposed to emotionally.
 Manipulation from either party does more harm than good.
 Since both of you share someone in common (her husband/your son), you will have to find a common ground with her.
 Make her understand how important your son and grandchildren are to you.
 Reassure her that you will not intrude in her family affairs but rather, you just want them to continue to be in your life, including her.
 Both of you can agree on when it is convenient for the grandchildren to visit and what rules should be respected by both parties.
-It is important that you and your daughter in-law are explicit with your demands.
+You and your daughter-in-law must be explicit with your demands.

 5. Understand that there are differences in personality and upbringing